Ryszard Przewłocki: Career

 From 2005 he was a member of the IBRO Central and Eastern European Regional Committee, and from 2008 to 2013 the chairman of this organization.
 In 2013–2016 he was elected and was chairman of the FENS/IBRO Schools organization.
 He is a member of the Polish Society for the Study of the Nervous System, and in 2005–2007 he was its president.
 He is a member of the Committee of the Neurobiology of the Polish Academy of Sciences, in the years 1998–2001 he was the vice-chairman of this committee.
 In the years 2008–2013 he was a member of the National Committee for Cooperation with the International Council of Sciences at the Presidium of the Polish Academy of Sciences.
 In 2005 he was elected a correspondent member of the Medical Faculty of the Polish Academy of Learning and in 2018 he became a full member.
 Since 2007, he has been an honorary member of the Polish Society for the Study of Pain.
 He is a member of international scientific societies (including IASP, EFIC, FENS, SFN, INRC).
 In 2019 he was elected a correspondent member of the Polish Academy of Sciences.

 He was a member of the editorial committee of the journal Life Science (1990–2006), he is currently a member of the editorial committee of the European Journal of Pharmacology (from 2004) and Addiction Biology (since 2009).

+Personal life

-He is married to Barbara Przewłocka, a neuropharmacologist, professor of medical sciences at the Institute of Pharmacology of the Polish Academy of Sciences and a correspondent member of the Polish Academy of Learning.
-He has two sons, Mikołaj and Szymon.
+Przewłocki is married to Barbara Przewłocka, a neuropharmacologist, professor of medical sciences at the Institute of Pharmacology of the Polish Academy of Sciences and a correspondent member of the Polish Academy of Learning.
+He has two sons.